floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer.md

 The following paragraphs will guide you through the installation process.

-- Download the demo installer script for the setup you want to test:<br>[OpenSearch 2.0.0](https://maven.search-guard.com//search-guard-flx-release/com/floragunn/search-guard-flx-opensearch-plugin/1.0.0-beta-2-os-1.3.2/search-guard-flx-opensearch-plugin-1.0.0-beta-2-os-1.3.2-demo-installer.sh)<br>[Elasticsearch 7.10.2](https://maven.search-guard.com//search-guard-flx-release/com/floragunn/search-guard-flx-elasticsearch-plugin/1.0.0-beta-2-es-7.10.2/search-guard-flx-elasticsearch-plugin-1.0.0-beta-2-es-7.10.2-demo-installer.sh)<br>[Elasticsearch 7.17.3](https://maven.search-guard.com//search-guard-flx-release/com/floragunn/search-guard-flx-elasticsearch-plugin/1.0.0-beta-2-es-7.17.3/search-guard-flx-elasticsearch-plugin-1.0.0-beta-2-es-7.17.3-demo-installer.sh)
+- Download the demo installer script for the setup you want to test:<br>[Elasticsearch 7.10.2](https://maven.search-guard.com//search-guard-flx-release/com/floragunn/search-guard-flx-elasticsearch-plugin/1.0.0-beta-2-es-7.10.2/search-guard-flx-elasticsearch-plugin-1.0.0-beta-2-es-7.10.2-demo-installer.sh)<br>[Elasticsearch 7.17.3](https://maven.search-guard.com//search-guard-flx-release/com/floragunn/search-guard-flx-elasticsearch-plugin/1.0.0-beta-2-es-7.17.3/search-guard-flx-elasticsearch-plugin-1.0.0-beta-2-es-7.17.3-demo-installer.sh)
 - If you want, feel invited to review the script.
 The single steps are also explained as comments in the file.
 - Open a shell, create a working directory, `cd` into the directory.
 Possibly, you have to mark the script as executable by doing `chmod u+x search-guard-elasticsearch-plugin-tp3-es-7.16.3-demo-installer.sh`.
 Then, execute the script: